henriess/Henriess.github.io/docs/docs/Singapore_Informatics_Leageue_2025_Editorial.md

 ---
-# Problem 22 : Cup stacking
+# Problem 22 — Cup Stacking

 Finished this problem in 2 minutes.
-Easily the most guessable problem in the problem set.
+Easily the most guessable problem in the entire problem set.
-I don't really understand the logic behind putting this problem as problem 23?
-Seems like a classic div 3 A ngl
+Honestly not sure why this was placed as Problem 23 — feels like a classic Codeforces Div 3A.

+---

+## Observation 1 — Higher points → Taller cup stack

+Let \(h\) be the height of the stack.

-Observation  1 : The stack with the most points should have the most cups, second most points should have second most cups ...
+- The stack with **most points** should have **h cups**
-Let h be height of cup stack initially.
-Stack with most points will have h cups.
-Stack with second most points will have h-1 cups.
+- The stack with **second most points** should have **h−1 cups**
-And so on...
+- And so on...

+This is the optimal greedy distribution.

+---

-Code
+# Code

 ```cpp
 #include <bits/stdc++.h>
 using namespace std;